telerik/fiddler-everywhere-docs/user-guide/inspector-types.md

 #### Response Headers

-Like the HTTP request, every HTTP response begins with plain text headers that describe the result from the request.
+Like the HTTP request, every HTTP response begins with plain text headers that describe the result of the request.
 The first line of the response (the **Status line**) contains the following values:

 * The HTTP version&mdash;For example, `HTTP/1.1`.
 * The response status code&mdash;For example, `200`.